pbklink/motif-core/etc/motif-core.api.md

     protected abstract getRecord(): Record;
 }

-// Warning: (ae-missing-release-tag) "CountAndXrefsRenderValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "CountAndXrefsTextFormattableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-// Warning: (ae-missing-release-tag) "CountAndXrefsRenderValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "CountAndXrefsTextFormattableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class CountAndXrefsRenderValue extends GenericRenderValue<CountAndXrefsRenderValue.DataType> {
+export class CountAndXrefsTextFormattableValue extends GenericTextFormattableValue<CountAndXrefsTextFormattableValue.DataType> {
-    constructor(data: CountAndXrefsRenderValue.DataType | undefined);
+    constructor(data: CountAndXrefsTextFormattableValue.DataType | undefined);
 }

 // @public (undocumented)
-export namespace CountAndXrefsRenderValue {
+export namespace CountAndXrefsTextFormattableValue {
     // (undocumented)
     export interface DataType {
         // (undocumented)